PhilippeR26/AskYourParents-contracts/README.md

 - a deployed Children abstracted wallet.

 ## 📦 Installation  📦
- Push the Github project to your computer.
+ Pull the Github project to your computer.
  Use `cd AskYourParents-contracts` to go to the root of the project.
  Run `npm install` in this directory.